 The notion of "assembly" covers a wide range of different types of gatherings, whether in public or private places, and whether static or moving.
-Examples of gatherings that international courts and mechanisms have held to be assemblies include demonstrations,1 pickets,2 processions,3 rallies,4 sits-in,5 roadblocks,6 gatherings or meetings in privately-owned places,7 occupations of buildings,8 and the public reading of press statements.9
+Examples of gatherings that international courts and mechanisms have held to be assemblies include demonstrations, pickets, processions, rallies, sits-in, sits-in, gatherings or meetings in privately-owned places, occupations of buildings, and the public reading of press statements.